LaPolice/LP-RF-Tools/LP_charsetFromText/README.md

 open a new font

 step 2.
-run the script and paste the text to parse in the text area
+run the script and paste the text to parse in the text area.
+The text is expected to be utf-8 encoded.

 step 3.
 press submit